top of page

 The Takeaways

 This project taught me that good UX isn’t always about going bigger, sometimes, it’s about going closer.
 By shifting Vidcade from a public viral platform to a friend-focused experience, we unlocked a more authentic, comfortable way for users to engage.
-Designing around emotional safety, familiarity, and low-pressure fun led to a huge lift in both engagement and retention.
+Designing around emotional safety, familiarity, and low-pressure fun led to a huge lift in engagement.
 The “Funniest Friend” feature worked because it mirrored real behavior, people already share funny videos in group chats.
 We just gave that instinct a home.

 Thanks for reading!